berarma/godot-docs/tutorials/animation/playing_videos.rst

 The only supported format in core is **Ogg Theora** (not to be confused with Ogg Vorbis audio) with optional Ogg Vorbis audio tracks.
-It's possible for extensions to bring support for additional formats, but no such extensions exist yet as of July 2022.
+It's possible for extensions to bring support for additional formats.

 H.264 and H.265 cannot be supported in core Godot, as they are both encumbered by software patents.
 AV1 is royalty-free, but it remains slow to decode on the